Agera-CatenaX/EclipseDataSpaceConnector/TELEMETRY.md

 Code is generated at runtime by the [OpenTelemetry agent](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/manual-instrumentation.md).
 The Application Insights agent is a superset of the OpenTelemetry agent, so it includes its features.

+The `@WithSpan` annotation is a great improvement to avoid having to write boilerplate try-catch code.

 Information about spans can be enhanced by supplying attributes:

 ```java